 Responsive Design provides the optimal viewing experience of a website, no matter what size or type of device is used.

-The website grows and shrinks with a wide range of the device or browser window.
+The website grows and shrinks according to the range of the device or browser window.
 The design is flexible so that the available space is always optimally used.
 It adjusts the placement of the elements to fit the available screen size.
 When you change the size of the browser window, the content elements rearrange itself dynamically and automatically in the given space.

 - Optimized presentation for every screen size